-Research Profile: My background is in Neuroscience, Electrophysiology, Neural cell physiology, Ion channel Biophysics, Glial cell physiology.
-From 2010 I am coordinating a group working on innovative ad-hoc tailored materials and device platform (bioelectronic and bio photonics) targeting neuroscience fundamental investigation and neurological applications (including neurophotonics, electronics and neuroregenerative medicine).
+Research Profile: Dr Benfenati is a pharmacyst, her background is in Neuroscience, Electrophysiology, Neural cell physiology, Ion channel Biophysics, Glial cell physiology.
+Since 2010 she is coordinating a group working on innovative ad-hoc tailored materials and device platform (bioelectronic and bio photonics) targeting neuroscience fundamental investigation and neurological applications (including neurophotonics, electronics and neuroregenerative medicine).
 The long term goal our studies is to unravel new mechanisms underpinning brain cell communication mechanisms, by using technologies that enable multiscale probing and control of neural cells function.

-A specific aspect of pur research is the study of brain cells called astrocyte.
+A specific aspect of pur research is the study of brain cells called astrocytes.

 Astrocytes are the cells that in the brain are devoted to brain homeostasis, that they tighly regulate by membrane ion channels, water channels and receptors.
 Nonetheless over the past 20 years, it has been established that the classical neurocentric vision in uncomplete.
 Indeed, the information processes and cognitive function are not relying solely on neurons.
 With their endfeet astrocytes encompass and regulate synapse.
 Nonetheless, by intracellular Ca2+ oscillations and waves astrocytes can release neurotrnasmitters and they can sense and orchestrate the response to envitomental stimuli.

-However, I believe that progress on understanding on astrocytes physiology were hampered by the use of technologies and approached that were developed and targeted to neurons.
+However, progress on understanding on astrocytes physiology were hampered by the use of technologies and approached that were developed and targeted to neurons.

-To this end I developed the concept of Glial Inface and glial Engineering to complement with neural interface, and I am validating the use of materials interface, electronic and photonic devices that enable to study of astrocytes with unpresented resolution and with multiscale approach (from nano, single channel, to cell up to sincytium).
+To this end Dr Benfenati developed the concept of Glial Inface and glial Engineering to complement with neural interface, and she is validating the use of materials interface, electronic and photonic devices that enable to study of astrocytes with unpresented resolution and with multiscale approach (from nano, single channel, to cell up to sincytium and whole brain).

 - She contribute to the development and validation of the first organic field effect transistor architecture capable to stimulate and record electrophysiological signals from primary neurons O-CST (Benfenati et al., Nat Mater, 2013; see pub list).
 Results from the work she is coordinating, in synergy with researcher of commessa DIMO-ISMN are putting the basis for novel supradisciplinary field she called organic neuro-optoelectronic.